A Dotfile History

 configuration was managing all system setup, then separately invoking Home

-configuration.
+Manager to generate my $USER configuration.
 Life was good, and has been good

 for a long time.
 In fact so good that I didn’t really see the flaw with this